blttkgl/compressionHeatingModel/README.md

 ## Getting help and reporting bugs

 Please submit a GitHub issue if you found a bug in the program.
-If you need help with the software or have further questions, contact bulut.tekgul@aalto.fi.
+If you need help with the software or have further questions, contact btekgul@anl.gov.

 ## Citation
 If you use our model, please cite the publication describing its implementation [[1]](#1).